XGIMI Horizon 20 Max: Test / Review

 Launch offer

-I don't yet know whether I'll be testing the other models, but in the meantime I'll give you my theoretical opinion on the other two
+I don't yet know if I'll be testing the other models, but in the meantime I'll give you my theoretical opinion on the other two

 Manufacturer web site: